-JA BizTown combines in-class learning with a day-long visit to a simulated town.
-This popular program allows elementary school students to operate banks, manage restaurants, write checks, and vote for mayor.
+JA BizTown combines in-class learning with a day-long visit to a simulated town located in JA's Opportunity HQ (in Charlotte, NC).
+This popular program allows 6th grade students to operate banks, manage restaurants, write checks, and vote for mayor.
 The program helps students connect the dots between what they learn in school and the real world.

 Following participation in the program, students will be able to:

-JA BizTown is recommended for grades 4–6.
-The program is a JA Capstone program and is available for classroom-based, self- guided, or remote classroom implementation.
-It includes 12 teacher-led sessions prior to the simulation and 1 session following the simulation, with a culminating 4–5 hour visit to a hands-on simulated community or a virtual simulation.
+JA BizTown includes 12 teacher-led sessions prior to the simulation and 1 session following the simulation, with a culminating 4–5 hour visit to a hands-on simulated community or a virtual simulation.